 It had been almost two hours since we passed the last village – not that that was saying much.
 Our average speed on this rugged dirt road must have been about 6mph (10kph).

-We were in the mountains of El Salvador, driving our campervan along sharp ridges and through lush coffee plantations in a part of the world I’m sure few tourists ever visit.
+We were somewhere in the mountains of northwestern El Salvador, driving our campervan along sharp ridges and through lush coffee plantations in a part of the world I’m sure few tourists ever visit.
 It was not our intended route – Google Maps had sent us here, and by the time we realized how bad the road was getting, we’d come too far to turn back.
 But, we were up for the adventure.

 As we proceeded, full of unshakable confidence in our little home on wheels, it happened – a small bang on the undercarriage, then, 30 yards (27m) later, flashing lights, crazy beeping, and the van died.
 The oil gauge plummeted to empty.